Mid-D-Man/DixScript-Rust/com.midmanstudio.mdix.webgl/README.md

 Unity WebGL support for `com.midmanstudio.mdix`.
 Ships separately from the core package (see "Why a separate package" below) — install both.

-**Status: first vertical slice, not yet build-tested.** Claude cannot run or build Unity, so nothing below has been verified in a real WebGL build yet.
+**Status: first vertical slice, not yet build-tested.** so nothing below has been verified in a real WebGL build yet.
 Validate this slice for real before building anything further on top of it — see "What's next" at the bottom.